 Q: Can I submit to multiple categories, i.e. Featured Poetry and a contest, with the same poems?

 Yes.
 We allow both multiple and simultaneous submissions for contests.
 Just let us know if your work is accepted by another publication so we can remove it from our consideration.
 To let us know, simply message us from the "messages" tab of your submission in Submittable.

 Q: What is Submittable?

 Submittable is the platform we use to collect, read, and accept work for our publication.
-An account is free to set up, and if you do not already have one, you may get one at www.submittable.com
+An account is free to set up, and if you do not already have one, you may make one for free at www.submittable.com.

 Q: I lost my Submittable password / am having issues submitting / having my payment go through.
 Can you help?

-The best thing to do for technical issues is contact Submittable directly, as they handle all the back end support for us regarding payments and passwords.
+The best thing to do for technical issues is to contact Submittable directly, as they handle all the back-end support for us regarding payments and passwords.
 Their email is: firstname.lastname@example.org

 Q: I don’t see a line limit.
 My poem is seventeen pages long.
 Can I still submit?